 You will receive an application number when you submit an application online.
 Please quote this number in all communications with the department relating to your application.

-Please note: Hard copy applications will not be accepted.
+Note: No hard copy applications will be accepted.
 Late and incomplete applications will not be considered.

-DELWP’s ‘On Board’ provides information for DELWP agencies about risk: www.delwp.vic.gov.au/boards-and-governance/risk-management.
+DEECA’s ‘On Board’ provides information for DEECA agencies about risk: www.deeca.vic.gov.au/boards-and-governance/on-board

 Successful and unsuccessful applicants will be notified in writing after the assessment process is completed.
 All decisions are final and are not subject to further review.
 Unsuccessful applicants can ask for feedback on their application.